Sonoport/sonoport.github.io/_posts/2015-08-05-visualising-waveforms-with-web-audio.markdown

 playSound();
 ```

-Now that was to show you how to use the oscillator, filter and gain nodes.
-For this tutorial, we won't be using those so lets simplfy this code even more.
-Minus the filter and gain nodes, we'll just create sound using a oscillator node.
+For the purposes of this tutorial, we will not use the BiQuadFilter node.
+Instead we'll just create sound using an oscillator node and a gain node.

 ```
 // Create the Audio Context